 Use them for a good night’s sleep or to help you unwind.

 Ever wonder why Lavender seems to be stable in all sleep or relaxation products?
 Scents such as lavender are proven to be a great way of aiding relaxation and sleep disruption.
-In fact, a study published by Nursing in Critical Care found that lavender had a profound impact on patients in the ICU.
-Patients inhaled lavender oil for approximately fifteen days and showed a significant impact in sleep quality compared to the control group.
+A study published by Nursing in Critical Care found that lavender had a profound impact on patients in the ICU.
+Patients inhaled lavender oil for approximately fifteen days and showed a significant impact on sleep quality compared to the control group.

 Additionally, the American College of Healthcare Sciences conducted a study where patients were given hand massages using a blend of essential oils once per day.
 In the following days to weeks, patients reported less pain and a positive boost in mood.
 These results confirmed that massage combined with the use of essential oils had more of an impact than the traditional treatment for depression.
 Considering most are unable to access help beyond traditional, and often expensive medications, this could have a profoundly positive impact on mental health self-care going forward.